ECLS-K:2011 Kindergarten – Fifth Grade Public-use File

 The syntax files are currently set up to create and save to a directory called C:/ECLSK.
 Users need to either create this directory on their machine or appropriately alter the "Save to" step in the syntax file.

 The child level catalog is extremely large and has been split into 6 segments.
-Once all 6 have been downloaded, unzipping the primary "childk8p.zip" will automatically unzip and join the other segments into one large ASCII file.
+For computers with slower connection speeds, it is possible that a large file such as this one may become corrupted during the lengthy time it takes to download it.
+If the file is corrupted, please reattempt the download using a computer with a faster connection speed.
+Once all 6 have been downloaded, unzipping the primary “childk8p.zip” will automatically unzip and join the other segments into one large ASCII file.

 Users can create customized data files using the syntax files in conjunction with the information contained in the ECLS-K file record layout (Appendix B of the ECLS-K User’s Manuals).
 The file record layout documents the position for each variable in the raw data ChildK8p.dat and can be used as a reference for editing the full syntax file to select variables of interest.